 Congress explicitly applied P.L.
-86-272 only Public Law 86-272 specifically applies, by its terms, to "interstate commerce" and."
-Therefore, by its terms, the statute does not directly apply to foreign commerce.
-The states are free See Border Pipe Line Co. v.
+86-272 only to "interstate commerce."
+Therefore, by its terms, the statute does not apply to foreign commerce.
+See Border Pipe Line Co. v.
 Fed.
 Power Commission, 171 F.2d 149 (D.C.
 Cir.
 1948) (explaining that Congress may choose to protect or regulate interstate but not foreign commerce).
-States, however, may elect to apply the same standards set forth P.L.
-86-272 in the Public Law and context of foreign commerce.
+States, however, may elect to apply P.L.
+86-272 in the context of foreign commerce.
 If a Supporting State applies P.L.
-86-272 in this Statement to business the context of foreign commerce, it will do so consistently whether it is determining if activities in foreign commerce to ensure that foreign and interstate commerce are treated on the same basis.
-Such an application also avoids the necessity of expensive and difficult efforts in the identification and application of the varied jurisdictional laws and rules existing in foreign countries a foreign seller
+86-272 in the context of foreign commerce, it will do so consistently whether it is determining if activities of a foreign seller are protected or whether it is determining if sales into the foreign jurisdiction will be thrown back.